Harley Harris Bartlett: Career

 Botanical Gardens.
 Bartlett was the author of 179 publications.

 Bartlett died of a heart attack at the age of 73 on February 21, 1960, in Ann Arbor, Michigan.

 Legacy

-He is commemorated in the name of one genus, Bartlettina, and many species, including Anemia bartlettii, Buxus bartlettii, Rhipsalis bartlettii, and Panicum bartletii.
+He is commemorated in the name of three genera, Harleya, Bartlettina and Siraitia, and many species, including Anemia bartlettii, Buxus bartlettii, Rhipsalis bartlettii, and Panicum bartletii.

 The herbarium at the University of Michigan holds his collections of over 60,000 specimens.
 In 1955, the Department of Botany established the Harley Harris Bartlett Plant Exploration Fund as a way to finance botanical field trips.